coil-kt/coil/coil-compose-singleton/README.md

 ## Transitions

-Coil's `Transition` class does not work with Jetpack Compose.
-That said, only `crossfade` and `CrossfadeTransition` will still work due to internal support:
+The [`Transition`](transitions.md) interface does not work with `rememberImagePainter` as it requires a `View` reference.
+That said, `CrossfadeTransition` does work with `rememberImagePainter` due to special internal support.
+You can enable the transition using `ImageRequest.Builder.crossfade`:

 ```kotlin
 Image(